dbochicchio/vera-VirtualDevices/README.md

 Set *SetRGBColorURL* variable to the corresponding HTTP call.
 - For a custom device: ```http://mydevice/setcolor?v=%s```

 The %s parameter will be replace with the RBG color.
+Leave `http://` or blank if not supported.

 #### White Temperature (RGB Lights)
 Set *SetWhiteTemperatureURL* variable to the corresponding HTTP call.
  - For a custom device: ```http://mydevice/setwhitemode?v=%s```

 The %s parameter will be replace with temperature (from 2000 to 6500 k).
-Leave `http://` or blank if not supported
+Leave `http://` or blank if not supported.

 #### Sensors
 - Set *SetTrippedURL* variable to the corresponding HTTP call (to trip).